Loading...

 Other Facilities

+For those staying in our accommodation, we have lawn croquet, a sealed tennis court, and a swimming pool.
 Adventure tourism is an integral part of the New Zealand way of life, and the district around Omaka Lodge offers ample opportunities for adventure.
 The central mountains of Ruapehu, Tongariro and Ngauruhoe are within easy reach and have plenty of adventure experiences on offer.

 Info